Code-Institute-Submissions/lucky-dog-ms1/README.md

 ## UX

+### Project goals
-This website is for dog owners in the Cork City area who are unable to walk their dogs every day.
+* This website is for dog owners in the Cork City area who are unable to walk their dogs every day.
+This project will allow them to connect with a service that can fill this requirement for them.
+It will ensure the user can clearly understand what service the business provides, and how to make contact to book a walk by providing an intuitive, responsive website.
-As a user, they can find out about the dog walkers background and experience to ensure they are confident in the dog walkers ability and experience in handling dogs, the pricing structure for the service and how to contact the business.
+* As a user, they can find out about the dog walkers background and experience to ensure they are confident in the dog walkers ability and experience in handling dogs, the pricing structure for the service and how to contact the business.

-This project will ensure the user can clearly understand what service the business provides, and how to make contact to book a walk by providing an intuitive, responsive website.
+* As a business owner, this website is aimed at generating bookings and building a client base locally.

 ### User Stories

 * As a user of this website, I want to find out what the business does and what services they provide.
 * As a user, I want to find out in what geographical areas are services available.